Interior regularity of fully nonlinear degenerate elliptic equations, II: real and complex Monge-Amp\`ere equations: Introduction

 \item In \cite{MR992979}, Krylov obtained that if $D$ is $C^{3,1}$-smooth, $g\in C^{3,1}(\partial D)$, $f^{1/d}\in C^{1,1}(\bar D)$ and $f\ge0$, then $u\in C^{1,1}(\bar D)$.
 This seems to be the only known $C^{1,1}$-regularity result up to boundary for the degenerate case, even when the domain $D$ is the unit ball. \end{itemize}

+Bedford and Taylor's approach in \cite{MR0445006} made use of the transitivity of the automorphism group of the unit ball in $\mathbb C^d$, which is not applicable for general strictly pseudoconvex domains.
 Our result generalizes Bedford and Taylor's interior $C^{1,1}$-regularity result by allowing the domain $D$ be any bounded, $C^{3}$-smooth and strictly pseudoconvex domain.
 To be precise, we let $D\subset \mathbb C^d$ be a bounded, $C^{3}$-smooth and strictly pseudoconvex domain and $f$ be a function from $D$ to $[0,\infty)$.
 Define the probabilistic solution to (\ref{CMA}) by

 with